bigmpc/SeqGAN/README.md

 epoch:	150	nll:	8.6832
 ```

 Note: this code is based on the [previous work by ofirnachum](https://github.com/ofirnachum/sequence_gan).
-Many thanks to [ofirnachum](https://github.com/ofirnachum).
+Many thanks to [ofirnachum](https://github.com/ofirnachum) and updated by [amin sharifi](https://github.com/bigmpc/).